-How Long Does A Car Accident Settlement Take: Factors Explained
+How Long Does A Car Accident Settlement Take In Michigan?

-How long does a car accident settlement take?
-It depends on many factors, but the four biggest factors are: what a person’s injuries are; the at-fault driver’s insurance policy limits; the reputation and track record of the lawyer representing the person injured; and the insurance company for the at-fault driver.
+How long it takes for a car accident settlement in Michigan depends on many factors, but the four biggest factors are: (1) what a person’s injuries are; (2) the at-fault driver’s insurance policy limits; (3) the reputation and track record of the lawyer representing the person injured; and (4) the insurance company for the at-fault driver.

 I’ll explain each factor below.

-Naturally, when people have been hurt in a car accident, they want to know how it will take to settle.
+Naturally, when people have been hurt in a motor vehicle crash, they want to know how it will take to settle.

-As with so many areas in law, the answer depends on understanding how a few key factors will affect the length of your case from crash to settlement.
+As with so many areas in law, the answer depends on understanding how a few key factors will affect the length of your case.
 There is no “average time” for a car accident settlement in Michigan, or in any other state.

 With this blog post, you will learn what those key factors are.

-To learn about the settlements and verdicts that Michigan Auto Law attorneys have recovered for our clients, please check out our “Settlements” page.
+Click here to learn about the compensation and verdicts that Michigan Auto Law attorneys have recovered for our clients.

-There are of course more than the four factors I’ve listed above that can also determine how long a car accident settlement will take.
+There are of course more than the four factors I’ve listed above that can also determine how long a car accident settlement will take in Michigan.
 Some of these factors include:

-- The state in which your car accident occurred.
+- The state in which the crash occurred.
 Was it a No-Fault state or a tort liability state?